stimulsoft/Samples-JS/Node.js/Loading a Report and Rendering it with a JSON Data/README.md

-#01.
-Load Report and Saving Rendered Report
+# Loading a Report and Rendering it with a JSON Data

 This example illustrates loading of the report and load Json-data, data rendering and storing the result to the mdc-file.